fraser-lab/fraser-lab.github.io/_members/ravikumar.md

 linkedin: ashraya-ravikumar-2647a39b
 github: ashrayar
 orcid: 0000-0002-4902-4025
-description: "Ashraya graduated from Anna University, India as a Bachelor of Engineering in Computer Science.
-She completed her PhD in Indian Insitute of Science, India in the department of Molecular Biophysics Unit in March 2021.
-During her PhD, she performed computational studies to understand various aspects of stereochemistry of crystal and cryo-EM protein structures.
+description: "Ashraya graduated from Anna University, India with a Bachelor of Engineering in Computer Science.
+She completed her PhD in the Molecular Biophysics Unit at the Indian Insitute of Science in March 2021.
+During her PhD, Ashraya performed computational studies to understand various aspects of stereochemistry of crystal and cryo-EM protein structures.

-In Fraser Lab, she seeks to develop ensemble modeling methods for cryo-EM and X-ray crystallography."
+In Fraser Lab, Ashraya seeks to develop ensemble modeling methods for cryo-EM and X-ray crystallography."
 ---